pcardotatgit/automation_lab_challenge/README.md

 The resources in this repo try to answers to this question.

 This is a lab, and this is more a python lab than an automation lab.
-We use a security automation scenario which comes real Threat Hunting use cases in order to get familiar with python programming.
+We use a security automation scenario which comes from real Threat Hunting use cases in order to get familiar with python programming.

 The labs are python challenges.
 You have to make the python scripts work.
-But for this you have to fix a lot of programming issue we use to face when we automate Network and Security devices
+But for this you have to solve a lot of programming missions that are missing piece of code and common issues we use to face when we automate Network and Security devices

 # A few words about the Automation REST API Lab